Howdy, a big welcome to my review of Clone My System!

 With so many “too good to be true” opportunities, it’s hard to put your trust in money-making programs.

 So it’s extremely important to do your homework, which is why you’re here, right?

 You’re definitely in the right place! 😉

-The reason why the scammy system gets rebranded numerous times is so the “money-hungry” slimeballs can unethically exploit as many unsuspecting folks as possible.
-UGH.
+The reason why the scammy system gets rebranded numerous times is so the creator can unethically exploit as many unsuspecting folks as possible.

-On the ‘CMS’ sales page, there’s a seriously hyped up video by a guy called “Justin” who is used as a stage name and voice-over, so you don’t know the true identity of the cowardly scammer(s) which is always the case.
+On the ‘CMS’ sales page, there’s a seriously hyped up video by a guy called “Justin” who is used as a stage name and voice-over.

 The guy feeds you some cock and bull story about his dying father wanting to share some “secret system” with you and the world.

 According to Justin and his system, you’re “guaranteed” to make $3,000 per day on autopilot (even while you’re asleep)…